 This forced us onto East Coast time and we ended up heading back to the hotel by 5 pm-6 pm most nights because we were so tired.

 Day 1: NYC Tour with Statue of Liberty

 New York City Van Tour

 The number one thing my son wanted to do on this trip to New York City was visit the Statue of Liberty.
 I know you can take the free Staten Island Ferry to see the Statue of Liberty (we did that on the last trip) but it doesn’t actually stop on Liberty Island.

 I highly recommend this 5.5-hour tour because we rode in a large van that had 180-degree windows so we could really see all the sights.
 And we hopped out from time to time to see some attractions, grab food, and take photos.

-Even though our tickets came with pedestal access for the Statue of Liberty, they weren’t allowing people inside the statue in April 2022.
+Even though our tickets came with pedestal access to the Statue of Liberty, they weren’t allowing people inside the statue in April 2022.

 We thought this was one of the best NYC tours for kids because there was minimal walking and it was moderately-paced.
 I’m glad that we booked this for the beginning of our New York in 7 days itinerary.